AzuriteLab/AGL/Template.md

 * Allow to modify textures, models and others include in this products
 * Allow to use for commercial purposes
 * Allow to use on NSFW
-* Prohibit to redistribute this products
+* Prohibit to resale and redistribute this products
 * Prohibit to use for politics, religion and ethnic issues
 * Prohibit to use for slander to others and groups